e5k/LagTrack/README.md

     - `method`: Interpolation method.
 Accepts 'linear', 'nearest', 'pchip', 'cubic' and 'spline' (see `interpn` Matlab function)
     - `range`: If the interpolation iis set to 'subset', defines a range of points in each direction around the current particle location to interpolate the atmospheric data
     - `skip`: Number of `dt` between interpolations
+    - `mach`: Threshold of mach number above which the drag models described in the *Eject!* manual ([Mastin et al., 2001](https://pubs.usgs.gov/of/2001/0045/)) is preferred over the method of Bagheri and Bonadonna (2016).

 ### Run mode
 LagTrack can be used calculate the trajectory of particles either in a *forward* or *backward* mode.